Summer already looks a lot different this year. Why not really confuse your bank account and make it a summer of savings?

 We do.
 Here are some other ways to save more now.

-Food: Make your grocery store runs or orders count to keep this bill in check.
-Pick up versatile foods you can eat a lot of different ways.
-(There’s shrimp kabobs, shrimp creole, shrimp gumbo, pan fried…) And some that’ll last a while.
-Think: PB, potatoes, apples.
-Oh, and heads up: grocery stores are literally designed to make you spend more.
+Food: Grocery stores are literally designed to make you spend more.
 One fun trick: the most expensive, name-brand items are usually stocked at eye-level.
-Scanning the shelves for better deals and generic brands could potentially save you about 25%.
+Scanning the shelves for better deals and generic brands could save you about 25%.

-Subscriptions: Look at all your regular monthly payments to see what you can freeze (your gym, clothing rentals).
-Or cancel altogether.
+Subscriptions: Look at all your regular monthly payments to see what you can either freeze or cancel.
 This is a good time to think about which subscriptions are worth your money vs. the ones you forgot to cancel after the free trial ended.
-PS, while your gym membership's on ice, look up free fitness classes online or on Instagram.

 Hobbies: Pretty much whatever you're into right now – games, music, learning a new language – there’s probably a free app for that.
-Instead of downloading and paying for them, borrow ebooks from the library.
+You can also borrow free ebooks from the library.

 Related: Tips to Save on Housing Costs

 Prescriptions: Getting medicine from a mail-order service can be quarantine- and budget-friendly.
 If your doc and insurance approve, generic and 90-day supplies could also save you money.

 Summer can be an expensive season.
 Take advantage of *gestures at all of this* to add to, not subtract from, your savings account.